Updated: Feb 5

 2 egg whites, room temperature

 In a large bowl, dissolve yeast in warm water.
-Using hand and stand mixer, add sugar, butter, milk, egg yolks, salt, lemon peel, nutmeg and 2 cups flour.
+Allow yeast to activate for at least 5 minutes.
+Using hand or stand mixer, add sugar, butter, milk, egg yolks, salt, lemon peel, nutmeg and 2 cups flour.
 Beat until smooth.
-Stir in enough remaining flour to form a soft dough (dough will be sticky).
+Stir in enough remaining flour to form a soft dough (dough will be sticky and form around dough hook).

 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover and let rise in a warm place until doubled in size, about 1 hour.
+Cover and proof/ let rise in a warm place until doubled in size, about 1 and a half hours.

 While dough is resting, make your filling.
 Cut up bananas into ½ inch cubes.
 In a large skillet cook bananas on medium heat until they began to soften.
 Turn heat down to low-medium heat.
 Remove pan from heat and add your bourbon or whiskey.
 Flambé bananas by lighting liquor on fire.
 Continue to cook until flame has extinguished.
 Whisk in flour.
 Cook until sauce begins to thicken.
 Add the prepared caramel and milk.
 Lightly stir together until caramel is incorporated and smooth.
 Allow filling to simmer for approximately 5 minutes until it tightens.
 Turn off heat and fold in pecans.
 Allow filling to completely cool.
 Set aside.